 Speaker: Zizhan Zheng

-Tulane University is building a new computer science program that provides outstanding curricular offerings taught by faculty who are internationally recognized for their research on applications of computer science to related disciplines.
+Welcome to the Tulane University Computer Science web site.
+We are building a new computer science program that provides outstanding curricular offerings taught by faculty who are internationally recognized for their research in computer science and its applications to related disciplines.

-Please visit this space for information about the progress of Tulane Computer Science.
+We welcome inquiries about our program - please email me at firstname.lastname@example.org with your questions and comments.
+Also, please visit this space often for information about the progress of Tulane Computer Science.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 email@example.com